brainboxdotcc/DPP/docpages/02_building_a_bot.md

 1. Make sure you have installed your WSL 2 environment properly using [this guide to setup up WSL](https://docs.microsoft.com/en-us/windows/wsl/install) and [this guide to connect to Visual Studio Code](https://docs.microsoft.com/en-us/windows/wsl/tutorials/wsl-vscode).
 2. Now open PowerShell as an Admin and type `wsl` to start up your subsystem.
 If you want to set up a CMake project (recommended for production bots) now, consider continuing your path of becoming the master of all Discord bots [here](https://dpp.dev/buildcmake.html), otherwise keep following this guide!
 3. Go to your home directory using `cd ~`
 4. Download the latest build for your Distro using `wget [url here]`.
-In this guide we will use the v10.0.1 build for Ubuntu x86-64: `wget https://github.com/brainboxdotcc/DPP/releases/download/v10.0.7/libdpp-10.0.7-linux-x64.deb`.
+In this guide we will use the latest build for Ubuntu x86-64: `wget -O libdpp.deb https://dl.dpp.dev/latest`.
 Replace the highlighted filenames with the package you downloaded earlier if you are using a different OS, and remember to change the version numbers in this link to fetch the latest versions of D++!
-5. Finally install all required deps and the library using `sudo apt-get install libopus0 && sudo apt-get install -y libopus-dev && sudo apt-get install -y libsodium-dev && sudo dpkg -i libdpp-10.0.7-linux-x64.deb && rm libdpp-10.0.7-linux-x64.deb`
+5. Finally install all required deps and the library using `sudo apt-get install libopus0 && sudo apt-get install -y libopus-dev && sudo apt-get install -y libsodium-dev && sudo dpkg -i libdpp.deb && rm libdpp.deb`
 6. Congratulations, you've successfully installed all dependencies!
 Now comes the real fun: Setting up the environment!
 For this tutorial we'll use a as small as possible setup, so you might create a more advanced one for production bots.
 7. Navigate to a folder of your choice using `cd your/path/here` or create a new directory using `mkdir MyBot && cd MyBot`
 8. Now that you've a folder to work in type `> mybot.cxx` to create a file you can work in!